 The final type of dependent clause is the infinitival clause.
 In English, an infinitive is a verb that has the word ‘to’ placed directly before it, such as ‘to study’ or ‘to teach’ (although as you’ll notice in the table below, it is also possible to have bare infinitives without ‘to’).
 The verb that follows ‘to’ in such constructions is said to be non-finite because it cannot show distinctions of time through tense, much like participials.
 As the following table demonstrates, there are at least seven types of infinitival clause that you should focus on learning and using:

-Well done on completing this short course on dependent clauses.
-Now that you know what a dependent clause is, have studied the three types of finite dependent clause (adjective, adverbial and noun) and are also familiar with participial and infinitival non-finite clauses, now might be a good opportunity to unlock, download and complete our Lesson 1-3 Worksheets.
+Well done on completing this short reader on dependent clauses.
+Now that you know what a dependent clause is, have studied the three types of finite dependent clause (adjective, adverbial and noun) and are also familiar with participial and infinitival non-finite clauses, now might be a good opportunity to unlock, download and complete our Chapter 1-3 Worksheets.
 These activity PDFs have been designed to check your knowledge of this grammar point and improve your overall English proficiency.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.